Relapse: A Deadly Teacher

-To some of you, those may sound extreme, more like behavior from an active addict than warning signs.
+To some, those may sound extreme, more like behavior from an active addict than warning signs.
 But that’s the insidious nature of addiction.
-For example, you scale back from three meetings a week to just one.
-That’s the beginnings of withdrawal into isolation.
-You only hit the gym once this week and you’ve gotten fast food five days in a row.
+For example, you scale back from three weekly meetings to just one.
+That’s the beginning of withdrawal into isolation.
+You only hit the gym once this week, and you’ve gotten fast food five days in a row.
 Your personal care is slipping.
-This is how addiction worms its way back into your life, and it’s what I mean when I say a relapse can be months in the making.
+This is how addiction worms its way back into your life.
+Many times, it’s a process that is several weeks or months in the making.

-I mentioned earlier that I speak from personal experience.
-Unfortunately, I was the 1 in 2 that had a relapse as part of my story.
-Part of me wishes I could have learned the lessons I gained from relapsing another way.
-However, I’m grateful to be alive and to be able to share what I’ve learned with others.
-If you’re coming off of a relapse, re-connect with your sober peers and mentors and be honest with them, as well as yourself.
-Re-focus and get back to what works.
+If you’re coming off of a relapse, reconnect with your sober peers and mentors and be honest with them as well as with yourself.
+Refocus and get back to what works.
 And if you feel like you’re continually off the wagon and on again, consider checking in to a residential program in order to take yourself out of that life and learn a new way.
-The admissions specialists at Ocean Recovery are on call 24/7 to get you started so please don’t hesitate.
+The admissions specialists at Ocean Recovery are on call 24/7 to get you started, so please don’t hesitate to reach out.